VincPet/ML/README.md

 Vincenzo Petito

-I provided two codes because for the first code i developed i was assuming something that finally was not true and stopped me from using it.
-So, in order to provide a code that does some training and predictions i developed a second project trying to reuse what i already did.
+I provided two codes because for the first code I developed I was assuming something that finally was not true and stopped me from using it.
+So, in order to provide a code that does some training and predictions I developed a second project trying to reuse what I already did.

 ### Requirements

-In order to execute the codes you will need to install *Keras *and *Tensorflow *(with all their dependencies):
+In order to execute the codes you will need to install *Keras* nd *Tensorflow* with all their dependencies):

 *pip install TensorFlow*